SAP/commerce-gradle-plugin/README.md

    ```
 4. Enjoy things like:

-   - `./gradlew bootstraPlatform` - download (if you use Maven) and set up the correct SAP Commerce zip, extension packs, cloud extension packs, ..., as defined in `manifest.json`
+   - `./gradlew bootstrapPlatform` - download (if you use Maven) and set up the correct SAP Commerce zip, extension packs, cloud extension packs, ..., as defined in `manifest.json`
    - `./gradlew installManifestAddons` - install all addons as defined in `manifest.json`
    - `./gradlew yclean yall` - run `ant clean all` using Gradle.
 You can run any Ant target provided by SAP Commerce as `y<target>`.
    - `./gradlew validateManifest`- validate your manifest for common errors.
 Now with additional checks because